Spinach: Its Acne-Clearing Properties Revealed

 The final judgement is that spinach is excellent for acne if you 1) need plant-based vitamin A, 2) are afflicted with digestive woes, or 3) need antioxidants.

 Remember though, that these comparisons are totally relative.
 If you’re a newbie whose sole vegetable is currently potatoes, any green vegetable will blast your skin with gamechanging acne nutrition.
+Boiling spinach for approximately 5 minutes is optimal, to shatter the oxalate crystals and increase magnesium absorption.

 NEXT: discover the root causes of acne and banish your pimples forever